Updated June 28, 2023

 3. Generic Types

-The TypeEngines are more specified with the table rows and columns with the instance type for the TypeEngine class itself if the default parameters construct the SQL type more.
+The TypeEngines are more specified with the table rows and columns with the instance type for the TypeEngine class if the default parameters construct the SQL type more.

 4. Application-Specific Custom Types